 Intellectual property is a largely unknown but increasingly important area for Estonian companies.

 Siim Kinnas, Head of Technology Transfer Services at EAS, shares his thoughts on what companies should know about intellectual property, how to protect it and how to use it in business.
+What do the following transactions have in common?

 2012.